pratyushjain99/Project4-pratyusj/README.md

 - -10 if you use a banned API
 - -10 if screen scrape instead of fetching XML or JSON via a published API

 d.
 Replies to the Android application with an XML or JSON formatted response.
 The schema of the response can be of your own design.
-Alternatively, you can adopt a standard schema that is appropriate to your application.
-(E.g. Common Alerting Protocol if your application deals with emergency alerts.)
 -	-5 if information beyond what is needed is passed on to the Android app, forcing the mobile app to do more computing than is necessary.

 Refer back to Lab 3 for instructions on pushing a web service to Heroku.